 - Conclusion

-High Availability: on IT it means that a system can operate without any service disruption or interruption for a long time as well as for a system that has redundant components.
-(In our case the redundant Infrastructure will be our High Availability — Thanks AWS for making this easier!).
+This means that a system can operate without any service disruption or interruption for a long time and for a system with redundant components.
+In our case, the redundant Infrastructure will be our High Availability — Thanks, AWS, for making this easier!

-Scalability: A system’s ability to monitor the user demand and automatically increase or decrease resources.
+A system can monitor user demand and automatically increase or decrease resources.
 This scalability will be provided by the following AWS Resources: AWS ELB, AWS EC2, AWS S3, AWS RDS.

-One essential part of innovation is always to stay up-to-date and implement the best technology available.
+One essential part of innovation is staying current and implementing the best technology available.

 “Technology is like a fish.
 The longer it stays on the shelf, the less desirable it becomes.”